 At Trespass we know how important it is to protect your eyes, and the sensitive skin surrounding, from the sun which is why all of our sunglasses come with UV protection.
-We have also prepared a series of Sun Safety Tips to help you protect yourself (not just your eyes) from exposure to the sun.

 No one person is the same and today will be different from tomorrow so it makes sense that sunglasses come with a range of lenses to suit varying conditions and environments.
 There are traditionally five different types of lenses used in sunglasses: